-- •Follow-up services
+- ·Follow-up services

 - Treatment plans

 - •Referrals for continued care

-PREA RESOURCE CENTER Mental Health Care, Cont.
+PREA RESOURCE CENTER Access to Ongoing Medical and Mental Health Care, Cont.

 Ensuring that victims receive timely access to appropriate healthcare can be extremely important in the context of sexually transmitted infections and pregnancy.